apollographql/apollo-client/.api-reports/api-report-cache.api.md

 // Warnings were encountered during analysis:
 //
+// src/cache/core/cache.ts:92:7 - (ae-forgotten-export) The symbol "MaybeMasked" needs to be exported by the entry point index.d.ts
 // src/cache/inmemory/policies.ts:92:3 - (ae-forgotten-export) The symbol "FragmentMap" needs to be exported by the entry point index.d.ts
 // src/cache/inmemory/policies.ts:161:3 - (ae-forgotten-export) The symbol "KeySpecifier" needs to be exported by the entry point index.d.ts
 // src/cache/inmemory/policies.ts:161:3 - (ae-forgotten-export) The symbol "KeyArgsFunction" needs to be exported by the entry point index.d.ts